swisscom/open-service-broker/README.md

 ### Database

-To run the service broker locally a mariadb or mysql database with name _cfbroker_ is required.
+To run the service broker locally a mariadb or mysql database with name _CFbroker_ is required.
 The database tables will be generated automatically by the application.
 See the configuration section for more details.

 ### Run